zce/caz/README.md

 $ caz minima my-project --name my-proj
 ```

+By running this command, you don't have to answer the next `name` prompts.

 ### Debug Mode

 ```shell
 $ caz nm my-project --debug
 ```

-`--debug` parameter will open the debug mode, In debug mode, once an exception occurs, the exception details will be automatically output.
+`--debug` parameter will open the debug mode.

+In debug mode, once an exception occurs, the exception details will be automatically output.
 This is very helpful in finding errors in the template.

 ### List Available Templates

-Show all available templates
+Show all available templates:

 ```shell
 $ caz list [owner] [-j|--json] [-s|--short]